LuisJoseSanchez/encode-club-ai-and-gpt-bootcamp-q3-homework-week2/README.md

 In this repo you will find the code and documentation of the **homework for week 2** of the **Encode Club AI and GPT Bootcamp Q3 2024**.

-The main goal of this assignment is....
+The main goal of this assignment is to develop an intuitive and engaging user interface for joke generation, integrating dynamic content creation into the web application.
+This will enhance user interaction and showcase the potential of AI-driven content generation.

 This homework has been done by the following members of **GROUP 9**: